eugenia1984/english/glossary.md

 - **database administrator** is a professional responsible for managing and maintaining databases.
 They ensure that data is secure (safe from unauthorized access) and efficient (easily accessible and usable).
 This role is crucial in any organization that handles large amounts of data.

-- **date **can be used in different contexts.
+- **date**: can be used in different contexts.
 While it often refers to a romantic meeting between two people, it can also simply mean an appointment or a planned event between friends or colleagues.
 For example, saying ``Let's set a date for our next meeting`` uses date in a non-romantic way, referring to choosing a day for a meeting.

 - **desk**: is often the central part of one's workspace, especially in an office setting.
 People typically use it to set up their computers, write, read, and do other work-related tasks.